National Assembly (Slovenia): Electoral system

 The 90 members of the National Assembly are elected by two methods.
 88 are elected by open list proportional representation in eight 11-seat constituencies and seats are allocated to the parties at the constituency level using the Droop quota.
 The elected Deputies are identified by ranking all of a party's candidates in a constituency by the percentage of votes they received in their district.
 The seats that remain unallocated are allocated to the parties at the national level using the d'Hondt method with an electoral threshold of 4%.
 Although the country is divided into 88 electoral districts, deputies are not elected from all 88 districts.
 More than one deputy is elected in some districts, which results in some districts not having an elected deputy (for instance, 21 of 88 electoral districts did not have an elected deputy in the 2014 elections).
 Parties must have at least 35% of their lists from each gender, except in cases where there are only three candidates.
 For these lists, there must be at least one candidate of each gender.

 Two additional deputies are elected by the Italian and Hungarian minorities.
 Voters rank all of the candidates on the ballot paper using numbers (1 being highest priority).
 A candidate is awarded the most points (equal to the number of candidates on the ballot paper) when a voter ranks them first.
 The candidate with most points wins.

+History

+The pre-1992 legislature of the Socialist Republic of Slovenia had a tricameral structure, comprising a Socio-Political Assembly, a Municipalities' Assembly, and an Assembly of United Labor.
+The National Assembly is the successor of the 1974-1990 Socio-Political Assembly.

+Between 1947 and 1974, Slovenia (as a constituent of Yugoslavia) had a universal-suffrage assembly dominated by the League of Communists of Slovenia.
+This was initially a unicameral legislature, but was converted into a house in 1953, when the Assembly was made bicameral.
+Of the two houses ("zbor", usually also translated as "assembly"), the generally-representative one was the Assembly of the Republic (republiški zbor).
+This was later supplemented with four other houses in 1963, before being reduced to two in 1968.

+The 1974 Yugoslav Constitution abolished the Assembly of the Republic altogether.
+Its competencies were transferred to the Socio-Political Assembly - a relatively small body, with only 50 delegates.
+Unlike the Assembly of the Republic, nominally elected by universal suffrage, the Socio-Political Assembly was an explicitly partisan body: its seats (ten each) were formally allocated to the League of Communists of Slovenia (ZKS) and four of its subsidiary organizations: the League of Socialist Youth of Slovenia (ZSMS), the Socialist League of the Working People of Slovenia (SZDLS), the League of Trade Unions, and the Association of Veterans of the Slovenian National Liberation War.
+Socio-Political Assembly delegates were elected indirectly, in Soviet-style single-candidate approval votes held by lower-level socio-political assemblies of individual municipalities.

 Slovenian anthem text in the lobby of NA.